“What are your most used and least used items from your wedding registry? I don’t want something in my kitchen or house that doesn’t belong there.”

 - Couples Cooking Classes – Learning to cook is a fun and productive way to spend time together.
 It’s also another way to set up healthy habits of eating at home and being partners for meal times.
 Look online for a culinary school in the couple’s area.
 Or try Whole Foods, Williams Sonoma, or a local specialty store or restaurant.

 - Straight Talk on Money – If marriage came with an instruction manual, Sharon O’Day’s How and When to Talk to Your Partner about Money would be volume one.
-Learning how to have rational, non-judgemental conversations about money early on sets the couple up for a healthy relationship.
+Learning how to have rational, non-judgmental conversations about money early on sets the couple up for a healthy relationship.
 This digital e-book (little to no carbon footprint) is the perfect balance of feelings and finances.

 - Charitable Gifts – If the couple has a favorite charity they support, consider donating to it in their names.
 Make sure it’s a cause that’s important to them, not just to you.
 You’ll find ways to donate to environmental, children’s, health research, and many other organizations online.
 Research the fund on Charity Navigator so you know you’re making a wise choice.